sasansom/sedes/README.md

 The `tei2html` program produces an HTML representation of a TEI-encoded XML document, with visual highlighting of word expectancy.
-If you put the HTML file in the web-demo directory, it will have access to locally installed web fonts for Greek.
+If you put the HTML file in the sedes-web directory, it will have access to locally installed web fonts for Greek.
 ```
-./src/tei2html corpus/iliad.xml expectancy.all.csv > web-demo/iliad.html
+./src/tei2html corpus/iliad.xml expectancy.all.csv > sedes-web/iliad.html
 ```

 The `join-expectancy` program takes a work-specific CSV file (as